Updated: June 2026

 eXp Realty Brokerage · GTA & Niagara Region

 Françoise Pollard, Realtor®, and Keith Goldson, Broker, work with sellers across Mississauga, Burlington, Oakville, Hamilton, Etobicoke, Toronto, St. Catharines, Niagara Falls, Welland, and Thorold.
 When a listing isn’t performing, we diagnose the cause, make specific recommendations backed by comparable sales data, and implement changes quickly.
-Every listing includes one month of professional staging through our network of trusted stagers, professional photography, and pricing strategy grounded in current market conditions.
+Every listing includes professional staging, professional photography, and pricing strategy grounded in current market conditions.

 Market conditions, pricing strategies, and selling costs vary by location, property type, and timing.
-This article reflects our experience working with sellers across the GTA and Niagara Region and uses data from TRREB and the Niagara Association of Realtors® as of April 2026.
+This article reflects our experience working with sellers across the GTA and Niagara Region.
 For advice specific to your situation, speak with a qualified real estate professional before making decisions.